keerthikavya/mcis6273-F22-datamining/podcast answers.md

 # Podcast questions
 **1.List 3 things that you learned from this podcast?**
 - Github is a special API that provides tools that make data analysis much more efficient and manageable.
-- Juypter can be used as a presentation medium and as a way of tracking and talking about very complex data-driven work.
+- Jupyter can be used as a presentation medium and as a way of tracking and talking about very complex data-driven work.
 - Jupyter notebook is a better form of version control and tracking of data analysis steps.

 **2.What is your reaction to the podcast?
 Pick at least one point Adam brought up in the interview that you agree with and